sodafoundation/documentation/readthedocs/starterguides/developerguides/Orchestration_Developer_Guide.md

 ## How to load it into the Orchestration Manager
 Once the workflows, actions and runners are defined, these workflows need to be registered into the Orchestration Manager, StackStorm.
+If the StackStorm is installed using Docker image:
+Go to the interactive bash cell of the StackStorm docker instance and follow the steps below Else
-To do that go to the command prompt and execute:
+Go to the command prompt and execute:
 ### register service command
     $ st2ctl reload --register-all
 This will register the new workflows and actions into the StackStorm DB